alehuo/clubhouse-backend/README.md

 2. Install yarn if not yet installed
 3. Run `yarn` to install dependencies
 4. Create `.env` file and define environment variables.
 See `.env.example` file.
-5.  `yarn create-databases` to create necessary database tables (optionally, you can create the database tables manually.)
+5.  `yarn create-databases` to create necessary databases (optionally, you can create the databases manually.)
 6.  `knex migrate:latest` to run migrations
 7.  `knex seed:run` to seed the database
 8.  `yarn start` to start the server or `yarn watch` to watch for code changes